 What is Gestational Diabetes?

 There are a few different types of diabetes, but all are characterized by insufficient or improperly used insulin and chronically high blood sugar levels.
-Having high blood sugar and not controlling it can lead to all kinds of complications, from nerve damage to vision loss, inability to utilize nutrients in the body, organ failure, and ultimately death.
-Some people develop type 1 diabetes as children and live with the condition for the rest of their lives.
+Having high blood sugar can lead to many complications, from nerve damage to vision loss, inability to utilize nutrients in the body, organ failure, and ultimately death.
+Some people develop type 1 diabetes, an autoimmune disorder, as children and live with the condition for the rest of their lives.
 This type of diabetes is insulin-dependant and requires daily insulin injections for survival.
-Others develop type 2 diabetes as adults.
-This usually comes from obesity and inactivity.
+Others develop type 2 diabetes as adults, which is usually secondary to obesity and inactivity.
 This type does not always require injected insulin and can be controlled and even reversed with positive lifestyle changes, like exercise, a better diet, and weight loss as well as oral medications that help the body utilize insulin and metabolize glucose.

 Gestational diabetes occurs in some pregnant women who did not have diabetes prior to conception.
-They develop high blood sugar levels only during pregnancy.
+They develop insulin resistance and high blood sugar levels only during pregnancy.
 Nearly ten percent of pregnant women develop this condition.
-No one knows for sure what causes gestational diabetes, but it may be related to hormones produced by the placenta that blocks the action of insulin, the hormone that normally regulates blood sugar.
+No one knows for sure what causes gestational diabetes, but it may be related to hormones produced by the placenta that blocks the action of insulin, which normally regulates blood sugar.

 How Diabetes Affects Babies